 Note: According to the HSE approximately 40% of soffit boards contain asbestos to some degree.
-Fascia boards do not contain asbestos, they are usually made from timber or Upvc plastic.
+Fascia boards do not contain asbestos, they are typically made from timber or Upvc plastic.

-Soffit boards are protected by the roof overhang so do not need to be painted as frequently.
+Soffit boards are located under the roof overhang, so are more protected from the elements and don’t need to be painted so often.

 You can read reviews of Dulux Weathershield by checking out this page on the Amazon website.

 We’ve seen many examples of homeowners and decorators painting asbestos soffts with gloss.
 This paint shouldn’t be used on cement based products as it won’t stick properly.

 We also suggest you have any external painting done in the summer and not in the winter.
 Warm long and dry days mean the paint will dry much quicker and the second coat applied sooner.

 It’s always best to remove the guttering and gutter brackets so the entire fascia board can be prepared and painted.

 If your guttering is more than 10 years old it may be worth replacing with a new system.
 Speak to your decorator to see if they offer this service and how much it would cost.

 How Much Does it Cost to Replace the Boards With Upvc Plastic?

 Plastic is a very popular material and will never require painting, won’t rot and saves you money via reduced maintenance costs.